kandarakash/2026_cv_projects/README.md

-This has the code of the self projects that I have made for the purpose of CV verification
+This has the code of the self projects that I have done for leearning purpose and for my internship.